Point Break: Critical response

-In his review for The Washington Post, Hal Hinson wrote "A lot of what Bigelow puts up on the screen bypasses the brain altogether, plugging directly into our viscera, our gut.
+In his review for The Washington Post, Hal Hinson wrote: "A lot of what Bigelow puts up on the screen bypasses the brain altogether, plugging directly into our viscera, our gut.
 The surfing scenes in particular are majestically powerful, even awe-inspiring.
 Bigelow's picture is a feast for the eyes, but we watch movies with more than our eyes.
 She seduces us, then asks us to be bimbos."
-Rolling Stone magazine's Peter Travers wrote, "Bigelow can't keep the film from drowning in a sea of surf-speak.
+Rolling Stone magazine's Peter Travers wrote: "Bigelow can't keep the film from drowning in a sea of surf-speak.
 But without her, Point Break would be no more than an excuse to ogle pretty boys in wet suits."

-USA Today gave the film two out of four stars and Mike Clark wrote "Its purely visceral material (surf sounds, skydiving stunt work, a tough indoor shootout midway through) are first-rate.
+USA Today gave the film two out of four stars, and Mike Clark wrote: "Its purely visceral material (surf sounds, skydiving stunt work, a tough indoor shootout midway through) are first-rate.
 As for the tangibles that matter even more (script, acting, directorial control, credible relationships between characters), Break defies belief.
 Dramatically, it rivals the lowest surf yet this year."
-Time magazine's Richard Corliss wrote, "So how do you rate a stunningly made film whose plot buys so blithely into macho mysticism that it threatens to turn into an endless bummer?
+Time magazine's Richard Corliss wrote: "So how do you rate a stunningly made film whose plot buys so blithely into macho mysticism that it threatens to turn into an endless bummer?
 Looks 10, Brains 3."

 Critics have commented on the central 'buddy' relationship of Bodhi and Johnny, and on the unusually equal dynamic in the romantic relationship of Tyler and Johnny (which Bigelow changed Peter Iliff's original script to create); Tyler is a "muscled, brash waitress with an androgynous name (Tyler) and physical features", and Johnny's "feminine edges nudge in nicely to her masculine ones.
 In nearly every scene they share, they are portrayed by the camera as equals."

-In 2006, a special edition was released on DVD (In DVD was released on May 22, 2001).
-Entertainment Weekly gave it a "B" rating and wrote, "The making-of docs (at their best discussing Swayze's extracurricular skydiving—that really is him doing the Adios, amigo fall) will leave you hanging."
+In 2006, a special edition was released on DVD—the original DVD was released on May 22, 2001.
+Entertainment Weekly gave it a "B" rating and wrote: "The making-of docs (at their best discussing Swayze's extracurricular skydiving—that really is him doing the Adios, amigo fall) will leave you hanging."

+In 2021, Keith Duggan, reflecting on Point Break 30 years later, wrote in the Irish Times: